Jania, Barpeta district: Education

 There are four government-run lower primary schools and two upper primary schools in the village.
 Other private schools include Fakharuddin Ali Ahmed Memorial College, Dapon Jatiya Vidyalaya, Jania High School, Jania Anchalik Sr Madrasa, and Banglipara High madrasa.

 Satra

-Jania satra was built by grand son of mahapurush Narayan Das Thakur Ata and the satra is one of the main attractions of this village.
+Jania satra was built by the grandson of mahapurush Narayan Das Thakur Ata and the satra is one of the main attractions of this village.

 Politics

 Jania is the center place of the 44 Jania LAC which is one of the prestigious Assembly constituency because Fakhruddin Ali Ahmed was started his political journey from this constituency and later become the President of India.